 The reduced use of FFA occurs mainly for two reasons:

-Due to these dynamics of energy metabolism, a high-intensity exercise cannot have a long duration ( glucose is the main substrate that depletes rapidly ), just as a long endurance exercise cannot be very intense ( FFA are the main substrate ).
+Due to these dynamics of energy metabolism, a high-intensity exercise cannot have a long duration ( glucose is the main substrate that depletes rapidly ), just as a long endurance exercise cannot be very intense ( FFA is the main substrate ).

 Instead, in the second part ( after 30 minutes ), the contribution of the FFA as an energy source starts to increase rapidly.

-By summarizing all the notions described above about energy metabolism, we can identify 3 fundamental points for burning fat during physical exercise:
+By summarizing all the notions described above about our energy metabolism, we can identify 3 fundamental points for burning fat during physical exercise: